 Then, just a few months after she graduated, a position opened up at Thomas Starr King Middle School.
 The school was in desperate need of a math teacher, and just like that, Cindy Weiss became the inexorable Mrs. Weiss!
 This became true both professionally, as well as personally; 2000 was also the year in which Ms. Weiss became the mother of her first son, Eric.
 The following year, she and her high school sweetheart Rodrigo Weiss tied the knot.

 For one, as just another one of her eleven year old peas in the pod at King, I can admit I wasn’t very interested in helping make life any easier for Mrs. Weiss.
 Sure like any other student I just wanted to learn the material and study to do well, as did my buddies, but at the same time my buddies and I also wanted to be jerks.
 And ultimately, we would end up mostly just being jerks.

 But Mrs. Weiss took it in stride.
 She showed up to every class, and hosted every open house with a radiant smile as parents stopped by to learn about her work.

 It was there that she and my mom met, through which the two of them would strike a notorious deal in response to my poor behavior during the school-year: to take back the classroom from my friends and I, Mrs. Weiss invited my mom to sit in on the class.

 Needless to say, the move foiled my jerk’s itinerary in Mrs. Weiss’s class for the rest of the school year.
-While I was far from an angel following that fateful day, I certainly showed more respect to my math teacher from then on.
+While I was far from the best in my class following that fateful day, I certainly showed more respect to my math teacher from then on.
 I mean, she had our phone number, man!